- 1/2 lb tamarind, seeded

-- Break the tamarind into small pieces and soak in hot boiling water for one hour.
+- Break the tamarind into small pieces and soak in boiling water for one hour.

-- Mash it into a pulp and strain pressing the tamarind into the strainer so that all the pulp comes out.
+- Mash it into a pulp and strain, pressing the tamarind into the strainer to remove all the pulp.
+Add sugar to the pulp.
+Mix

-- Add the remaining ingredients.
-Mix again well and taste.
+well.
+Add the remaining ingredients.
+Mix and taste.
 Add more sugar, salt or pepper as needed.